Abarth-Osella 2000 Sport SE-021

 The Abarth-Osella 2000 Sport SE-021 is a mid-engined, Group 5 (Sports 2000), prototype race car, built by Osella to compete in the World Sportscar Championship sports car racing series in 1972, and for some races in 1973.
 The chassis itself was developed and developed by Osella, while the car itself was powered by a 2.0 L Abarth four-cylinder engine, generating a healthy 265 hp.
 Since the light and nimble chassis only weighed 530 kg, this gave it an incredible power-to-weight ratio.
+It was entered 39 times in races, and had 10 podiums.
+It scored 8 wins in its career.